Stonehill Skyhawks men's ice hockey: History

 Stonehill fell on hard times after Harlow left in 2007.
 Six years later, upon the arrival of David Borges, the team suddenly shot up the standings and won three consecutive regular season titles.
 While the Skyhawks weren't able to sustain that pace forever, Borges help steer the program though the lost 2021 season and was behind the bench when the school announced that they were promoting all of their varsity programs to D-I in April 2022.
-After A few years playing in the smallest rink at the D-I level, the university received a $15 million gift from Tom and Kathleen Bogan to support building a new arena.